matihost/monorepo/terraform/gcp/minecraft-server/README.md

 ## Prerequisites

+* Terraform `../gcp-iam` has been deployed - for custom IAM roles setup

-* Terraform `../gcp-network-setup` has been deployed
+* Terraform `../gcp-network-setup` has been deployed - for networking setup

 ## Usage